imperialwicket/imperialwicket.com/README.md

 #!/bin/bash
 #
 # Deploy to s3 when master gets updated.
+#
 # This expects (and does NOT check for) s3cmd to be installed and configured!
-#
+# This expects (and does NOT check for) hugo to be installed and on your $PATH

 bucket='yourBucketName'
 prefix=''